Skip to site content

 Jennifer Farris, MHSA, MJIL, RHIA, CHPS, Management Analyst

 Jennifer Farris joined the Compliance Division in 2023 as a Management Analyst.
 She has held various positions in the Oklahoma City Area Office and Nashville Area Office, as well as in the field.
 Ms. Farris has B.S. degrees in Marketing, Business Administration, and Health Information Management, along with a Master’s degree in Health Service Administration.
 She recently completed a Master of Jurisprudence in Indian Law.
 Additionally, she is a Registered Health Information Administrator and is certified in Healthcare Privacy and Security through the American Health Information Management Association.
-Previous assignments include: Contract Specialist, CEO, and HIM Consultant/Privacy Officer/FOIA Coordinator.
+Previous assignments include Contract Specialist, CEO, and HIM Consultant/Privacy Officer/FOIA Coordinator.
 Ms. Farris is from the Otoe-Missouria, Creek, and Cherokee tribes.

 Tashina Collins, MLS, JD, Management Analyst, Division of Compliance

 Tashina Collins is an enrolled member of the Yavapai Apache Tribe in the Verde Valley of Arizona.
-As a management analyst, Ms. Collins provides support to the Office of Quality - Chief Compliance Officer in the liaison functions with HHS, Government Accountability Office (GAO), and Office of Inspector General (OIG).
-Ms. Collins reviews and analyzes external audits, evaluation reports and materials that impact IHS, and helps to lead and develop responses by collaborating with subject matter experts, editing materials for accuracy and completeness, and preparing final products for review by the Chief Compliance Officer.
+As a management analyst, Ms. Collins provides support to the Office of Quality - Chief Compliance Officer in the liaison functions with HHS, the Government Accountability Office (GAO), and the Office of Inspector General (OIG).
+Ms. Collins reviews and analyzes external audits, evaluation reports, and materials that impact IHS and helps to lead and develop responses by collaborating with subject matter experts, editing materials for accuracy and completeness, and preparing final products for review by the Chief Compliance Officer.
 Ms. Collins also provides support in enterprise risk management and headquarters oversight reviews.